LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 This page has instructions for applying customizations to released code, main branch of LoopWorkspace.
 Don't worry that some of the other repositories have dev for the default branch.
 With the exception of the Loop module, everything you need to create your patches is included in the default branches of the lower level repositories (Modules).
 For Loop, you will also need a main branch.
 See [Connect Fork to New Branch](gh-update.md#connect-fork-to-new-branch)

 !!! warning "Loop with LnL Patches"
-    Some Loop users build with the loopnlearn version of LoopWorkspace using the main_lnl_patches branch.
-At the current time, this process involves making your LoopWorkspace fork from loopnlearn instead of LoopKit.
-In the future, you will be able to get the same patches by a different method.
+    Some Loop users build with the loopnlearn version of LoopWorkspace using the [main_lnl_patches](https://www.loopandlearn.org/main-lnl-patches) branch.
+Initially, this process involved making your LoopWorkspace fork from loopnlearn instead of LoopKit.
+You have the option of deleting that fork and starting over with LoopKit and apply those same patches in the build-loop.yml file of your new fork, see [Loop and Learn: LnL Patches](https://www.loopandlearn.org/custom-code/#lnl-patches).

     The process for creating your own customized patch is the same as those using the released code.
-There will be extra information about modifying the build_loop.yml depending on which LoopWorkspace you choose to fork (LoopKit or loopnlearn).
-But that documentation is not ready yet.

 ## Open Module in Codespaces